7 Problems Faced by Couriers, and How to Solve Them

 - Schedule an annual tune-up and inspection with a professional mechanic, who can check the brake pads, spark plugs, fuel filters, radiator fluid and more.

-If you’re able to, invest in a membership with an automobile service like the American Automobile Association, or relevant service in your country, which can provide service if your vehicle does break down.
+Invest in a membership with an automobile service like the American Automobile Association, or relevant service in your country.
+This can give you service if your vehicle does break down.

 Let’s be honest.
 Nobody really likes to talk about going to the bathroom, but it’s a fact of life.
 And if you’re in your vehicle all day long, drinking coffee or water, then you’re going to need bathroom breaks.